Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/tests/COMPREHENSIVE_TESTING_PLAN.md

 **Update (2025-06-19)**: Added the SDK-003 test for pool creation instruction building, further improving the Client SDK module coverage.
 **Update (2025-06-19)**: Added the SDK-004 test for pool state data structure validation, completing tests for PoolStateData representation and structure.
 **Update (2025-06-19)**: Added the SDK-005 test for handling of non-existent pool state.
+**Update (2025-06-21)**: Added the UTIL-002 test for token vault PDA derivation validation, improving coverage for the Processors/Utilities module.

 ## Testing Philosophy & Bug Fix Policy